Georgia - From East to West

 • INCLUDED

-(Please note there are NO SINGLE SUPPLEMENT CHARGES.)
+(Please note there are NO SINGLE SUPPLEMENT CHARGES FOR THE FIRST 5 SINGLE TRAVELLER BOOKINGS.)

-All breakfasts, lunches and suppers, plus quite a bit of wine!
+All breakfasts, most lunches and suppers, and quite a bit of wine!
 (This is Georgia, after all).

-A number of bespoke, one-off experiences such as meeting artists, silkworm farmers and politicians.
+A number of bespoke, one-off experiences, such as polyphonic singers and meeting conservationists.

 Several wine-tasting experiences.